ressurectit/npm-publish-pkg/README.md

   > npp -t "stable"               Deploys package to npm default repository and increases minor version number. i.e. 1.1.2 => 1.2.0 with tag "stable"
   > npp -p -s "beta"              Deploys package to npm default repository and increases minor version number and uses "beta" version suffix. i.e. 1.1.2 => 1.2.0-beta.0 with tag "pre"
 ```

+## Release Log

+Description of release versions

+### Version 1.2.0

+* Changed computation of next version.
+Now its using *semver* for this operation.
+* Added support for dry run, which will show what will be result of action without doing anything
+* Added way how to specify pre release suffix